xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 ![resource-slicepair-1.png]({{site.baseurl}}/images/resource-slicepair-1.png){: .align-center}

+**Illustration**

 ![resource-slicepair-2.png]({{site.baseurl}}/images/resource-slicepair-2.png){: .align-center}

 Fixed systems will have 3 slice-pairs (6 n/w slices) & Distributed systems will have 2 slice-pairs (3 n/w slices)

+for fixed systems,
   - If interface belongs to slice # 0,1 then its slice-pair 0
   - If interface belongs to slice # 2,3 then its slice-pair 1
   - If interface belongs to slice # 4,5 then its slice-pair 2

+for distributed systems,
+  - If interface belongs to slice # 0,1 then its slice-pair 0
+  - If interface belongs to slice # 2 then its slice-pair 1

-How to find the interface mapping to NPU/Slice/IFG?
-See below example which is from a distributed system,
+How to find the interface mapping to NPU/Slice/IFG ?

 ![resource-voq-output.png]({{site.baseurl}}/images/resource-voq-output.png){: .align-center}

+Above example is from a distributed system.

-## Understand Encapsulation databases & Label types
+## Understanding Encapsulation databases & Label types

 There are 2 types of encapsulation database on Q100/Q200 ASIC based Cisco 8000 systems,

-  - Large Encap DB: holds MPLS out label which is the remote label received from remote peer nodes
+  - **Large Encap DB**: Holds MPLS out labels (transport & services) which is the remote label received from remote peer nodes (LDP/SR/RSVP-TE, L2VPN/L3VPN)
-  - Small Encap DB: holds MPLS remote labels which is recursively resolved for overlay service labels.
+  - **Small Encap DB**: Holds MPLS remote labels for **underlay transport** with recursive overlay transport (BGP-LU over **LDP**/**RSVP-TE**, LDP over **RSVP-TE**)

 There are 2 types of labels,
 -	**Remote label**: label received from remote peer